How to Avoid Common Mistakes in Crypto Investing

 -

-Avoid checking prices obsessively; focus on project developments and crypto market trends.
+Avoid checking prices obsessively; focus on project developments and crypto crypto market trends.

 -